 - 1. Communication and interaction; e.g. autism, speech & language difficulties - 2.
 Cognition and Learning; e.g. dyslexia, dyspraxia - 3.
 Social, mental and emotional health; e.g. ADHD - 4.
-Sensory or Physical; e.g. sensory processing, HI, VI
+Sensory or Physical; e.g. sensory processing, HI, VI inclusive practice wherever possible.
+The school is recognised through its Advanced Autism Accreditation Status (2020)

-If a student has SEND, then their needs will fit into one or more of these categories.
+If a pupil has SEND, then their needs will fit into one or more of these categories.

 The support we give to our pupils is tailored to meet their needs through the training of staff and by creating a low arousal autism friendly environment and autism friendly structures in which they can learn.
-Staff's skills, knowledge and understanding is a focus of the school's CPD programme and ensures inclusive practice wherever possible.
+Staff's skills, knowledge and understanding is a focus of the school's CPD programme and ensures